parmentelat/asynciojobs/sphinx/README.md

 ### Handling exceptions

-A job instance can be **critical** or not; what this means is as follows
+A job instance can be **critical** or not; what this means is as follows:

- * if a critical job raises an exception, the whole scheduler aborts immediately and returns False
+ * if a critical job raises an exception, the whole scheduler aborts immediately and returns `False`;
- * if a non-critical job raises an exception, the whole scheduler proceeds regardless
+ * if a non-critical job raises an exception, the whole scheduler proceeds regardless.

-In both cases the exception can be retrieved in the corresponding Job object with `raised_exception()`
+In both cases the exception can be retrieved in the corresponding Job object with `raised_exception()`.

-For convenience, the **critical** property can be set either at the `Job` or at the `Scheduler` level.
-Of course the former takes precedence if set.
-The default for an scheduler object is `critical=False`.
-Let us see this below.
+XXX: this section needs to be reviewd after merging of branch critical-default

+also check that the graphical legend is introduced properly (esp. regarding critical, it should show up much earlier)

+Since `asynciojobs` version 1.0, the default for all jobs and schedulers is **critical=True**.

 ### Example E : non critical jobs